tystar86/python_exercises/Tasks/data_structures.md

 2
 ```
 #25.
->Write a Python program to locate the right insertion point for a specified value in sorted order.
+>Write a function to locate the right insertion point for a specified value in sorted order.

 **Expected Output:**
 ```